Valmir-de-Lima/license/README.md

-# Valmir B. Lima – Proprietary License
+# 📄 Valmir B. Lima – Proprietary License

-This repository contains the official proprietary software license used across all modules, libraries, and applications developed by **Valmir B. Lima**.
+This repository provides the official proprietary software license used across all modules, libraries, and applications developed by **Valmir B. Lima**.

+---

 ## ⚖️ License Overview

-All software components created and maintained by Valmir B. Lima — including but not limited to reusable Kotlin modules, Android libraries, and full applications — are protected under the **Proprietary Software License** found in [`LICENSE.md`](./LICENSE.md).
+All software artifacts created and maintained by Valmir B. Lima — including reusable Kotlin modules, Android libraries, and complete applications — are governed by the **Proprietary Software License** outlined in [`LICENSE.md`](./LICENSE.md).

-This license grants **limited, non-transferable rights** to use distributed binaries, such as Android applications, under specific conditions.
-The license restricts source code usage, redistribution, and modification, unless explicitly authorized in writing.
+This license grants **limited, non-transferable rights** to use distributed binaries (e.g., Android applications) under specific terms.
+It explicitly prohibits the use, redistribution, or modification of source code unless formally authorized.

+---

-## 📌 Scope
+## 📌 Scope of Application

-The license applies to:
+This license applies to:

-- All private or public repositories authored by Valmir B. Lima
+- All public and private repositories authored by Valmir B. Lima
-- All modular components (e.g., `domain`, `data`, `ui`, etc.)
+- All modular components (`domain`, `data`, `ui`, etc.)
-- All published libraries (e.g., via GitHub Packages or Maven)
+- All published libraries (via GitHub Packages, Maven Central, etc.)
-- All Android apps published via Google Play or other stores
+- All Android applications released through Google Play or other platforms

-Any new software project by Valmir that does not explicitly use another license should be considered as covered by this proprietary license.
+If a new software project by Valmir does not explicitly define a different license, it is automatically covered by this proprietary license.

+---

-## ✅ Usage Conditions for Apps
+## ✅ Usage Conditions for Applications

-End users may interact with applications under this license in two ways:
+End users may use software under this license through one of the following models:

-- **Free access**, in exchange for viewing in-app advertisements
+- **Free access**, with advertising provided by integrated ad services
-- **Premium access**, through an annual subscription model
+- **Premium access**, via a paid annual subscription

-Redistribution or reverse engineering is prohibited without written consent.
+Redistribution, reverse engineering, or modification is **strictly prohibited** without prior written consent.

+---

-## 📎 License File
+## 📎 Full License Text

 Please read the full legal terms in [`LICENSE.md`](./LICENSE.md).

+---

 ## 📬 Contact

-For business inquiries, commercial licensing, or permissions:
+For licensing requests, commercial use, or legal inquiries:

 **Valmir B. Lima**
 📧 [valmirblima@hotmail.com](mailto:valmirblima@hotmail.com)